lilireli/blog-jonglage/readme.md

 This project is the creation of a blog onto the juggling.
+It is in python 3.

 # Installation